spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ### 4.2 Remote procedure scope

 Every invocation of a remote procedure (RPC) at the SPIFFE Broker API, including its request and responses (potentially multiple), are in context of a concrete workload.
-Clients are expected to invoke RPCs for each workload they represent individually and isolate them for each other accordingly.
+Clients are expected to invoke RPCs for each workload they represent individually and isolate them from each other accordingly.
 An X509 Bundle response, for instance, is only valid for the workload the request has referenced and MUST NOT be applied, visible or in any other way impact other workloads.
 Same applies to all other RPCs in the scope of the SPIFFE Broker API.

 If multiple workloads communicate with each other, and the client of the SPIFFE Broker API is involved, it MUST ensure that the corresponding certificates are accordingly separated.
 For instance, the SVID and bundle of the client is only used for client-side operations, and the SVID and bundle of the server is only used for server-side operations.